Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: Preliminaries

-where $\U$ measures the unfairness of $\hat f$ on a new random sample independent of $\hat f$ and the probability $\Prob$ is taken with respect to all randomness of $\hat f$, including the randomness from the training data and (possibly) randomization introduced in the algorithm.
-Since the $(\alpha,\delta)$-fairness constraint implies $\U(\hat f)$ to be below $\alpha$ with probability at least $1-\delta$ based on finite samples, we say $\hat f$ achieves \textit{finite-sample} fairness guarantees.
-For $G\in\{{\rm aware, blind}\}$, we denote the misclassification error of $f^G$ to be
+where $\U$ measures the unfairness of $\hat f$ on an independent test sample, and the probability $\Prob$ is taken over all randomness of $\hat f$, including that from the training data and (possibly) randomization introduced in the algorithm. \end{Definition} \begin{Remark}[Finite-Sample Fairness] If a classifier $\hat f$ trained on $n$ samples achieves $(\alpha,\delta)$-fairness guarantee, we say $\hat f$ achieves finite-sample fairness.
+In contrast, existing works \citep{chen2024posthoc,zeng2024minimax,xian2024unified} typically ensure $(\alpha+o(1),\delta)$-fairness, achieving $(\alpha,\delta)$-fairness only asymptotically. \end{Remark} For $G\in\{{\rm aware, blind}\}$, define the misclassification error $\risk(f^G)=\Prob(Y\ne Y_{f^G}(X,A)),$ where $\Prob$ is over both the independent sample $(X,A,Y)$ and the randomness of $Y_{f^G}(X,A)$ given $f^G(X,A)$.
+Our goal is to estimate the Bayes optimal $\alpha$-fair classifier $f^{*G}_\alpha$,